Man in custody after a Virginia council member was set on fire over ‘a personal matter,’ police say

 Buck Hayes fled the area, but witnesses provided a description of him and his vehicle.

 Brooks said Vogler was able to identify his alleged attacker.
 He was airlifted for medical treatment.
-The extent of Vogler’s injuries are not clear at this time, police said.
+The extent of Vogler’s injuries is not clear at this time, police said.

+Vogler was taken to a burn unit at a hospital in Chapel Hill, North Carolina, Vogler’s father Jack Vogler Sr. told The Associated Press.
+UNC Health declined to comment on the victim’s condition, the AP reported.

+Buck Hayes is facing attempted first-degree murder and aggravated malicious wounding charges, according to police.

 Vogler, a Danville native, was the youngest person ever elected to the city council in May 2012, according to his biography on the city council’s website.